 About This Course

-- Bangor is located in the heart of North Wales, a tourism hotspot with popular places to visit such as Llanberis, Beaumaris, Llandudno and Caernarfon all on our doorstep.
+- Study your BSc in Tourism Management at a ‘live’ destination case study – a North Wales tourism hotspot with popular places to visit, such as Llanberis, Beaumaris, Llandudno and Caernarfon, on your doorstep.

 Additional Course Options